JahirPendhari09/Hypergro.ai-Assignment/README.md

 ## Overview

-This repository contains the code for a Video Clone App designed using React with Typescript  for an assignment given by Hypergo.
+This repository contains the code for a Video Clone App designed using React with Typescript  for an assignment given by Hypergro.

 ## Presentation Video https://drive.google.com/file/d/1JrwPfA7NoAIQkqidSJKDeQWQjED49SWg/view?usp=sharing